 Check hours with Google’s Popular Times feature

-It’s important to check hours before visiting somewhere, but something users might not know is that Google can display how busy a museum is in real time and display trends that determine the museum’s peak hours based on the day of the week.
-This data can be accessed simply by running a Google search for the museum and looking at the bar chart at the top of the results.
+It’s important to check hours before visiting somewhere.
+Something users might not know is that Google can display how busy a museum is in real time.
+It can also display trends that determine the museum’s peak hours based on the day of the week.
+Access this data by running a Google search for the museum and look at the bar chart at the top of the results.

 Look for special hours

 Many children’s museums have special early morning hours for children with disabilities.
-Sometimes there are disability-specific programs, such as for autism, or generalized disability programs that are inclusive of all types of disability.
-These hours may take place once a week or once a month, and information can be found under the “accessibility” section of the museum website or on the event calendar.
+Sometimes there are disability-specific programs, such as for autism.
+There are also general disability programs that are inclusive of all types of disability.
+These hours may take place once a week or once a month.
+Information is available under the “accessibility” section of the museum website or on the event calendar.

 Look for activities with light

-One exhibit I thought was really awesome was a light table/light wall that allowed users to play with blocks that light up on the wall without flashing or falling over easily.
+One exhibit I thought was really awesome was a light table/light wall.
+This allows users to play with blocks that light up on the wall without flashing or falling over easily.
 It reminded me of a giant light table, which would be perfect for children with cortical vision impairment (CVI) or other vision impairments.
 Other fun activities include painting with light by moving hands across a special wall, playing underneath blacklight, and similar.

-While exhibits with light can be fun, I strongly recommend avoiding exhibits with strobe lights if light or photosensitivity is a concern.
-A common fixture at children’s museums is the “frozen shadows” style exhibit, which feature multiple flashing lights, with the resulting faded shadow being difficult to see for guests with vision impairments.
+While exhibits with light can be fun, avoid exhibits with strobe lights if light or photosensitivity is a concern.
+A common fixture at children’s museums is the “frozen shadows” style exhibit.
+This features multiple flashing lights, with the resulting shadow being difficult to see for guests with vision impairments.
 Exhibits usually have a strobe light warning outside of them, or museum staff can provide information upon request.